EricLBuehler/xlora/README.md

   - Get the trainable or not trainable state of the adapters.
 #### Top-k
 - `xLoraModel.set_topk_lora(self, value: Optional[int])`
   - Sparsely select the specified top_k LoRA experts instead of the default dense method.
 Set to None to use dense.
+This is reflected in the config.
 - `xLoraModel.get_topk_lora(self) -> Optional[int]`
   - Get the current top_k LoRA experts value.